How Long To Boil Corn On The Cob

 The ideal doneness of corn on the cob varies from person to person.
 Some prefer corn with a slight crunch, while others like it tender and fully cooked.
 Modify the cooking time to reach your desired level of doneness.

-Altitude and Water Temperature
+Altitude And Water Temperature

 Your location's altitude can affect the boiling point of water.
 Water boils at a lower temperature in elevated altitudes, which might necessitate slightly lengthier cooking durations.
 Additionally, if you start with cold water instead of boiling water, it will take longer to come to a boil and may affect the cooking time.